OJWatson/kenya_al_failure/README.md

 ### The R package

 This repository is organized as an R package.
-There are only a few R functions exported in this package - the majority of the R code is in the analysis directory.
+There are no/negligable R functions exported in this package - the majority of the R code is in the analysis and src directory.
 The R package structure is here to help manage dependencies, to take advantage of continuous integration, and so we can keep file and data management simple.

 To download the package source as you see it on GitHub, for offline browsing, use this line at the shell prompt (assuming you have Git